the-common/project-template/README.md

     + `_project_summary_`
       A one-line summary of the project.
     + `_namespace_/_project_`
-      Part of the project URLs, you use another project hosting service you need to manually replace the entire URLs instead
+      The variable part of the project URL, you use another project hosting service you need to manually replace the entire URL instead.
     + `_license_name_`
       The name of the main license of the project.
     + `_license_url_`